Rent safe and private dog parks hosted by locals

 Pack some dog waste bags

 Keep your parks clean!
-Always pack a few extra poop bags in case you need to pick up after your pup — and consider scooping any left-behind piles you come across from other park users, too.
+Always pack a few extra poop bags in case you need to pick up after your pup—and consider scooping any left-behind piles you come across from other park users, too.
 This will make the environment safer for everyone who visits.
+Prompt cleanup can also help keep spaces dog friendly and give all of us dog owners a good name.

 Bring your own fresh, clean drinking water